LDAWG-a11y/a11yWebApp/src/guides/accessibility-testing-tools.md

 ### Code for Stylus

 Create the following two styles.
-Focus Style adds a focus indicator so that things which don't have an indicator but should can be easily found, and
+"Focus Style" adds a focus indicator so that things which don't have an indicator but should can be easily found, and "Testing WCAG 1.4.12 Text Spacing"

 #### Focus Style